 It's almost always more complicated and nuanced than the skeptics make it out to be and the researchers are generally far more objective than they are portrayed.

 The main goal is to investigate whether or not a certain cryptid may actually exist, or may have actually existed, or is merely the stuff of fables.
-A second greater goal may also be, given that a certain cryptid has been proven to exist, to further protect endangered species.
+A second greater goal may also be, given that a certain cryptid has been proven to exist, to further study and protect endangered species.
 This is further difficult to accomplish if extreme skeptics fight against it and deceive people into thinking that cryptobiology is some kind of "pseudoscience" and they are very anti-productive in doing so.
+Nature is so strange, we should not be surprised anymore.
+There no longer seems to be any real limits to which creatures God hath created, and that's merely judging by the various species we've found thus far, who knows what else nature has hidden from us?
+Only the Lord will ever truly know, but we should no longer be surprised if people speaks of fantastic beasts, for there's a great possibility that they may in fact be real.
+This should be motivation enough to investigate.